andreas-kupries/aktive/README.md

   - 77% generated code (C).

 implementing a few hundred operators in 6 major sections.

+For the full details please read the [operator reference](/doc/trunk/doc/index.md).

 The internals are somewhat inspired by VIPS.